NVZ1994/test-task-tweets/README.md

 npm install

+To start the application, run the following command in the project directory:

+npm start

+This will start the application and open it in your default browser.
+If the application does not automatically open, you can navigate to http://localhost:3000 in your browser to access it.

 Contributing.
 If you would like to contribute to this project, feel free to submit a pull request.
 Please make sure to follow the existing code style and include tests for any new features.